tpmccallum/the_future_of_ethereum/the_future_of_ethereum.md

 The original idea for sharding was that the main Ethereum blockchain would publish what is known as a "Validator Manager Contract".
 In this scenario, the validator manager contract would simply be a single smart contract on the Ethereum 1.0 blockchain.
 It was decided (in July 2017) shortly after disparate development processes in the areas of both Casper (PoS) and sharding that this architecture would change.
 The most significant change to the original idea was to make the core component of the sharding system, not just a smart contract, but instead a complete PoS chain.
 This shift from a PoW smart contract to a self sufficient PoS chain would remove the need for gas, reduce transaction times and reduce dependency on the underlying EVM.

-The section below, called Ethereum 2.0, provides a comprehensive explaination of this new sharding architecture, namely the introduction of the beacon chain.
+The section below, called Ethereum 2.0, provides an explaination of this new sharding architecture, namely the introduction of the beacon chain.

 ## Zero Knowledge Proofs